PaperMC/docs/docs/velocity/dev/api/scheduler.md

 ## Running a delayed task

-All scheduling works by using a `TaskBuilder` returned from the `Scheduler`.
+All scheduling works by using a [TaskBuilder](https://jd.papermc.io/velocity/3.0.0/com/velocitypowered/api/scheduler/Scheduler.TaskBuilder.html) returned from the [Scheduler](https://jd.papermc.io/velocity/3.0.0/com/velocitypowered/api/scheduler/Scheduler.html).
 This fluent builder may be chained to configure the details of the scheduling.

 ```java